dirigible-io/dirigible-io.github.io/docs-blogs/docs/2022/08/10/gcp-gke-dns-istio-letsencrypt-postgresql-keycloak.md

       keycloak-gcp-sa@dirigible-gke-demo.iam.gserviceaccount.com
       ```

-  * Annotate the Kubernetes Service Account with the new binding
+  * Annotate the Kubernetes Service Account with the new binding.

     - Dirigible